agnos-ai/northwind/README.md

 ### Adding a rule
 The command to add the rule can be found inside each rule dlog file.

-## Cleanning up the local environment
+## Cleaning up the local environment
 This following command will stop and remove all containers, remove all images, and delete all Volumes.

 `./local-cleanup.sh`